bordoley/reactive-js/packages/disposable/docs/interfaces/errorlike.md

 # Interface: ErrorLike

-A wrapper around a caught error to handle wierd corner cases like a function which throws undefined or a string.
+A wrapper around a caught exception to handle corner cases such as a function which throws undefined or string.

 ## Hierarchy